The UNC Infectious Diseases Training Program aims to train physicians to become the future leaders of the Infectious Diseases field.

 To prepare our trainees for this future role, UNC’s Infectious Diseases Training Program offers its trainees world-class clinical training, protected research training, and individualized mentorship and career development.

-Research training is provided across a number of disciplines.
+is provided across a number of disciplines.
 Basic and translation research can be pursued at the UNC School of Medicine with researchers in the Division of Infectious Diseases, the Department of Microbiology, or other labs within the main university, School of Pharmacy or School of Dentistry.
-Domestic and Global Epidemiologic and Behavioral Infectious Diseases research can be studied with mentors in the Division of Infectious Diseases or the Gillings School of Public Health (#2 ranked school of public health in the nation).
-Opportunities for fellows to obtain advanced (Masters or Doctorate) degrees exists.
+Domestic and Global Epidemiologic and Behavioral Infectious Diseases research can be studied with mentors in the Division of Infectious Diseases or the Gillings School of Global Public Health (#2 ranked school of public health in the nation).
+Opportunities for fellows to obtain advanced (Masters or Doctorate) degrees exist.

 Special attention tois ensured by strong one-on-one mentorships; research/career development supervisory committees established for each fellow in the first year of fellowship; and access to k30 clinical scholars program curriculum including grant writing courses, management skill development and other skills essential for tomorrow’s leaders in infectious diseases.